Sunday, June 30, 2024

 In the case for (x ≤ y) = false, the goal becomes

-The induction hypothesis instantiated with node(x,xs') and ys' is
+The conclusion of the induction hypothesis (instantiated with node(x,xs') and ys') is

 mset_of(merge(n',node(x,xs'),ys'))